Word Gems

 K. And “consonance with the whole” is different.
 It means that lovers feel that what they have harmonizes with something larger, with God’s plan and destiny for them.
 Of course, these are related.
 You can’t really have the “consonance with the whole” if your inner harmony is off key.

-K. (small smile) Give the worm some credit – remember, he was still “vaguely aware of the light.”
-Early on, our inner harmony was not really off key, it's just that you were a little tone-deaf yet.
+K. (small smile) Give that young boy some credit – remember, he was aware of something, he was, in fact, as we say, “vaguely aware of the light.”
+Early on, our inner harmony was not really so much off key, but more that you were still a little tone-deaf.

 Part I